Skip to content

 • Personality

-A Joint Custody Arrangement
+Joint Custody Arrangement Between Parent and Stepparents

 A joint custody arrangement can be requested in court by either parent.
 It is important to note that both legal parents must agree on the terms of the custody arrangement, and a judge must approve the request.
 Sometimes, a non-parent may request custody if they believe it benefits the child’s welfare.

-Can Step Parents Be Required To Pay Child Support In A Custody Battle?
+Can Stepparents Be Required To Pay Child Support in a Custody Battle?

 In some cases, step-parents may have financial support commitments towards their step-children, depending on the laws of the jurisdiction in which they reside and the specific circumstances of the stepparent custody case.